Items to consider prior to applying for admission include:

-- A baccalaureate degree from a regionally accredited college or university is required.
+- A bachelor’s degree is required from a regionally accredited college or university.

-- A minimum GPA of 3.0 is recommended, though all applications will be reviewed.
+- A cumulative GPA of 3.0 is encouraged, though all applications will be reviewed.

-- Experience in the field of public health is recommended.
+- Experience in the field of public health is beneficial.

 |Term||Application Period||Registration Deadline||Term Start Date|